 Michael A. Wheeler

-Wheeler’s current research focuses on negotiation dynamics, dispute resolution, organizational design, and ethics.
+Wheeler’s current research focuses on negotiation dynamics, dispute resolution, and ethics.
 He is the editor of the Negotiation Journal and co-director of the Negotiation Pedagogy initiative at the inter-university Program on Negotiation.

-He has also written scores of negotiation exercises, cases, notes, and self-assessment tools.
+He has also developed scores of negotiation exercises, cases, notes, videos, and self-assessment tools.
 These materials cover subjects ranging from nonverbal communication and complexity theory, to the parallels between negotiation strategy and both jazz and war-fighting.
 He has written extensive case studies of negotiation system design, documenting GE’s “early dispute resolution initiative” and Guinness’s process for approving acquisitions and joint ventures.
-With colleagues Gerald Zaltman and Kimberlyn Leary, he is investigating emotions and unconscious attitudes that people bring to the bargaining table.
+With colleagues Gerald Zaltman and Kimberlyn Leary, he has investigated emotions and unconscious attitudes that people bring to the bargaining table.
 With Clark Freshman he is also exploring nonverbal communication and lie detection in negotiation.

-Wheeler co-chairs the board of the Consensus Building Institute.
+Wheeler served on board of the Consensus Building Institute from its founding in 1993 to 2014, and was chair from 2011 to 2014.
 He previously taught at MIT's Department of Urban Studies and Planning from 1981 to 1993, where he was Director of Research at MIT's Center for Real Estate Development.
-Previously he was Director of Education and Research at the Lincoln Institute of Land Policy and Professor of Law at New England Law School.
+Previously he was Director of Education and Research at the Lincoln Institute of Land Policy, and Professor of Law at New England Law.
 He has also been a Visiting Professor at the University of Colorado and the Politecnico di Torino, Italy.
 He has appeared extensively on public television in Boston and elsewhere.

 He holds degrees from Amherst College, Boston University, and Harvard Law School, and was admitted to the Massachusetts bar in 1969.
 He has been a panelist for the American Arbitration Association, and has served as a mediator or arbitrator in a variety of business and regulatory disputes.
 He has advised corporate clients, trade organizations, and government agencies on negotiation issues in the United States and abroad.